chapter5rest/manifesto/README.markdown

 ### Submitting changes, forking, and collaboration

-Chapter 5 REST is itself standardized in [Dr. Fielding's dissertation][dissertation].
+Chapter 5 REST is itself defined in [Dr. Fielding's dissertation][dissertation].
-This organization makes no attempt to change that standard itself.
+This organization does not seek to alter that definition.

 Change submissions to this organization's repositories are welcome.
 These may be easily done using GitHub's Fork and Pull Request features.
 All submissions are